willdurand/willdurand.github.io/_posts/2014-12-23-configuring-ssl-tls-with-hipache-and-nodejs.markdown

 _Disclaimer: even if I am really interested in security, I am not a security expert._

+_2014-12-26 - most of the patches I have sent to Hipache have already been merged, making Hipache safer than ever._

 ---

 Getting SSL certificates (`key`, `crt`, `pem` files) is a good start, but it is